MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 - cpp
 ---

-# Get Started with imaging in the Windows App SDK
+# Get Started with AI imaging in the Windows App SDK

 Imaging features will be supported by the [Windows App SDK](/windows/apps/windows-app-sdk/) through a set of artificial intelligence (AI)-backed APIs that can both scale and sharpen images (Image Super Resolution) as well as identify objects within an image (Image Segmentation).